 4. Put them through the trial

 You have hired the best person, do you think your job here is finished, well, you are wrong.
 Although you have hired the best available applicant, there might be the case that the person is not a good fit for your company culture.
-It is advised to put the newly hired remote worker on probation.
+It is advised to put the newly hired freelancer on probation.
 This will allow you to understand his/her working habits and also help him/her to understand your working culture and practices better.
 This is also an excellent way to test that person’s team compatibility.

-5.Build a culture for your remote workers
+5.Build a culture for your freelancers

 E.g Most of the times employees listen to music while working; it could be an excellent option to provide paid music service to the employees.
 You can even create a dedicated Slack channel where everyone can share what song they are jamming to.